Paid Family Leave California: Everything You Need to Know

 Employee Eligibility for Leave

 California Paid Family Leave applies to any employee covered by disability insurance, which is deducted from employee paychecks.
 The CFRA tells us that there are a few specific criteria regarding an employee for California’s family and medical leave.
 An employee is required to have worked for a covered employer 12 months minimum and must have worked for at least 1,250 hours in those 12 months before the start of their leave.
 That employee must also work at a worksite with 50 or more employees employed within 75 miles of the worksite.

 Qualifying Reasons for Leave

 Paid Family Leave laws allow for covered employees to take time off so they can bond with their newborn baby, foster or child and care for a parent, spouse, child, relative, or registered domestic partner with a serious illness.
 Employees who seek time off to care for any qualifying family member must understand there are strict requirements as to what can qualify as a "serious" illness with regards to receiving benefits.
 With the exception of San Francisco, paid leave will not be provided by any law for an employee’s own illness.

 As you can see, paid family leave covers a wide range of topics.
 The greater the coverage, the better able you’ll be to serve your loved ones and children in their time of need.
 Do your research to understand how the rights in your state might differ, or if you live in California, understand how to maximize the benefits with your employer.

 If you need help with paid family leave in California, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.